How it works

 You can buy an initial share of between 25% and 75% of a shared ownership property (also known as a leasehold property), which means you will be able to live in your home just as if you owned it outright.

-Can I afford one?
+Can I afford a shared ownership home?

 A smaller deposit and lower monthly payments make it easier to buy your new home, and if you want to, you can buy further shares in the future (called staircasing) until you own it outright